Psychologist Salary Guide & Comparison Tool

 Years of Experience

-It’s not uncommon for professionals with more experience to bring home higher paychecks than recent graduates and those newer to the workforce.
+It’s not uncommon for professionals with more experience to earn higher paychecks than recent graduates and those newer to the workforce.
 Experience often comes with enhanced skills, broader knowledge, and valuable perspective.
-Higher pay can help companies retain their most experienced employees.
+Higher pay can also help companies retain their most experienced employees.

 • 2